remondis-it/remap/README.md

   * fields can have any visibility
   * fields have properly named public get/set methods
   * fields of type Boolean/boolean have public is/set methods
-  * the declaring type has a public default constructor
+  * the declaring type has a public default constructor (this is only necessary for the destination object)
   * keywords like `transient` do not have an effect on the mapping
 * circular references are currently not supported
 * mapping equal types does not copy object instances!
 * multi-classloader environments are currently not supported.
 All types must be loaded by the same classloader.
+* Generics cannot be used without limitations: It is possible to build a mapper for generic types, but due to the class literals used when declaring the mapping, the generic type informations gets lost.

 ## How to use